open-cogsci/osdoc/content/tutorials/aps-tutorial.md

 Right now the duration is set to 'keypress', which means that the *fixation* `sketchpad` will be shown until the participant presses a key.
 Change this value to a sensible duration, such as '1000' (ms).

-:--
-cmd: figure
+%--
+figure:
+ id: Fig12
-src: 12.png
+ source: 12.png
+ caption: |
-caption: A `sketchpad` item with fixation bars and a 1000 ms duration.
+  A `sketchpad` item with fixation bars and a 1000 ms duration.
---:
+--%

 Next, close the `sketchpad` window (only if you have opened a new window before) and open the *target* item by clicking on it in the overview area.